 - There was no difference between Lemborexant and Zolpidem in terms of how much people stayed awake after they initially fell asleep

 - Almost all individuals who used Lemborexant fell asleep in less than 20 minutes

-- Patient treated with Dayvigo gained an additional 60 minutes of sleep per night as compared to the duration of sleep before the trial
+- Patients treated with Dayvigo gained an additional 60 minutes of sleep per night as compared to the duration of sleep before the trial

-- Treatment with Lemborexant was well tolerated and effective, especially when analysing sleep pattern in the late part of the night
+- Treatment with Lemborexant was well tolerated and effective, especially when analyzing sleep patterns in the late part of the night

-- Effectiveness of the treatment with Lemborexant was seen at the beginning as well as at the end of the trial (first two and last two nights)
+- The effectiveness of the treatment with Lemborexant was seen at the beginning as well as at the end of the trial (first two and last two nights)